Mechanistic Independence: A Principle for Identifiable Disentangled Representations: Identifiability via Independent Mechanisms

 Viewing the Jacobian as a dictionary that maps infinitesimal latent directions to observation directions, Type~S independence states that the sparsest such dictionary (in the $\ell_0$ sense) is attained precisely when the basis aligns with the true factorization.
 Any misalignment necessarily incurs a strict sparsity gap.

 If the supports of different components are disjoint, any mixing of partial derivatives can only enlarge the support, since no cancellations are possible.
 In this case, \Eqref{eq:sparsity_gap} holds trivially.
+Thus Type~D independence is a special case of Type~S independence.
 The sparsity gap, however, is considerably stronger: it remains valid even when the supports substantially overlap.
 For instance, suppose we have one-dimensional sources where each support $\Omega_i(\vsrc)$ overlaps with the others by less than half of its elements.
 Even if a misaligned basis were tuned so that every shared element canceled perfectly (if at all possible), the total number of nonzeros would still increase.
 Thus, the sparsity gap persists under this optimal misaligned (but still suboptimal) basis transformation.
 In higher-dimensional subspaces, the situation becomes more intricate, since inter-cancellations within block columns are possible.
 In a sense, the sparsity gap captures all such potential cancellations and characterizes the theoretical limiting case.
 As before, irreducibility rules out internal decompositions (see \Defref{definition:reducibility_s2}).
 Example~\ref{ex:types_showcase} discusses Type~M/S independence and reducibility in detail.